Nausana

-Nausana is a small village in the Bulandshahr district in the state of Uttar Pradesh, India.
+Nausana is a small village in the Budaun district in the state of Uttar Pradesh, India.
 Nausana has a population of nearly 1,200, and the livelihood of the village is largely based on agriculture.

 Geography

 Nausana is situated near Nichli Ganga Nahar (Lower Ganges Canal), making the water table there fairly high.
 The agricultural land in the area is well irrigated.

 Religion

 Hinduism is the main religion of the village's inhabitants.
 A significant portion of the population also practices Islam.